What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 To run an email newsletter, you’ll need to sign up for a special email marketing service.
 I strongly recommend ConvertKit, which is my own email marketing tool.
 You can sign up for free and run an email list for up to 300 subscribers.

-A couple of other great ones to try are AWeber and Mailchimp.
-Both of these currently let you run a free email list for up to 500 subscribers.
+AWeber and Mailchimp are two other great ones to try.
+Both currently let you run a free email list for up to 500 subscribers.
 You can check out my comparative review of ConvertKit, AWeber, and Mailchimp here.

 You could potentially use your email newsletter for affiliate marketing campaigns, promoting a product several times across a week or two.
-This is particularly helpful if your affiliate partners are running a big sale or promotion.
+This is particularly helpful if your affiliate partners run a big sale or promotion.

 Step 2.
 Choosing Products to Promote as an Affiliate